Voronenko/traefik2-compose-template/Readme.md

       - ./letsencrypt:/letsencrypt
 ```

-and we additionally activate letsencrypt acme provider in traefik
+and we additionally have to activate letsencrypt acme provider in traefik

 ```yaml
 labels: